sarves/docs/_ta/index.md

 For instance,

 #sent_syn = 15A

 #sent_id = 15

 and

 #sent_syn = 15B

 #sent_id = 16

 ## Tokenisation and Word Segmentation

-* Following most tokenisation patterns, words are delimited by whitespace or punctuation.
+* Words are delimited by whitespace or punctuation.
-* Multiword tokens are relatively common in Tamil.
-The following type of constructions have been separated to their synactic units.
+* Multiword tokens are common in Tamil; some are multiword syntactical constructions.
+Further, it is also common that people write words together, without spaces.
+In this treebank, the following such multiwords are identified, and tokenised to their syntactical units.
  * the coordinating clitic -உம் / _-um_,  e.g. வேலையும் -> வேலை + உம்
  * noun-verb constructions where verb becomes an aux, e.g. வேலைசெய்தாள் -> வேலை + செய்தாள்
  * verb-verb consturctions where second verb becomes as an aux (or light verb) e.g. வாங்கிக்கொடுத்தான் -> வாங்கி + கொடுத்தான்

 ## Part of Speech tagging

 ## Morphological tagging

 ## Dependency tagging

 * Tamil uses 14 universal tags ([SCONJ](), [INTJ](), and [SYM]() do not occur in the corpus at present).
-* 7 cases are annotated as morphological features of nouns: nominative, genitive, dative, accusative, instrumental, comitative and sociative, locative.
+* Tamil has 9 cases, namely nominative, genitive, dative, accusative, instrumental, comitative/sociative, ablative, locative, and vocative.
+Except nominative, other cases are marked morphologically.
+Except nsub, obj, and iobj, others are marked as obl along with the following sub labels, according to the EUD.

-* Tamil is an agglutinating language and other spatiotemporal and/or case-like morphemes may be analyzed as postpositions.
+* Tamil is an agglutinating language and other spatiotemporal are analysed as postpositions.
 * Verbs occur as finite forms, participles, infinitives, and gerunds.
 * Auxiliary verbs ([AUX]()) include:
   * போ / _po_ “go” for future tense, follows the infinitive of the main verb